plantasia-space/plantasia.space-site/collections/_forms/soundEngine.md

         return;
     }

 const sonificationStateValue = sonificationState === 'true';

-    // Additional Validation: Ensure Sonification File is Uploaded if Enabled if (sonificationStateValue) {
+// Additional Validation: Ensure Sonification File is Uploaded if Enabled and no existing file is present if (sonificationStateValue) {
     const sonificationFile = document.getElementById('sonificationFile').files[0];

-        if (!sonificationFile && (!existingSoundEngine || !existingSoundEngine.sonificationFile)) {
+    // Check if there's no new file and no existing file if (!sonificationFile && (!existingSoundEngine || !existingSoundEngine.sonificationFile)) {
         showToast('Please upload a Sonification file or ensure an existing one is present.', 'error');
         saveButton.disabled = false; // Re-enable the save button
-            disableFormInputs(false);
+        disableFormInputs(false); // Re-enable form inputs
         return;
     }
 }

     // Prepare form data
     const formData = new FormData();